Mississippi Power: Mississippi Power Supreme Court Ruling

 In February 2015, the Supreme Court of Mississippi found the agreement to raise rates during construction of the plant between the Mississippi Public Service Commission (MPSC) and Mississippi Power to be unlawful.
-The Court cited the MPSC's failure to give proper notice to the public about the rate increase as one of the main reasons for the 5–4 ruling.
-Mississippi Power disagrees with the ruling, and officially announced it plans to file for a rehearing.
+The court cited the MPSC's failure to give proper notice to the public about the rate increase as one of the main reasons for the 5–4 ruling.
+Mississippi Power disagreed with the ruling, and officially announced that it planned to file for a rehearing.
 The original basis for the agreement between MPSC and Mississippi Power in March 2013 was a result of powers granted in the state's 2008 Baseload Act.
 This act allows public utilities to collect Construction Work in Progress (CWIP) funds to encourage long term investments by public utility companies.